welldone-software/why-did-you-render/README.md

 ```

 ### Sourcemaps
-To see sourcemaps using webpack, use [source-map-loader](https://webpack.js.org/loaders/source-map-loader/).
+To see the library's sourcemaps use the [source-map-loader](https://webpack.js.org/loaders/source-map-loader/).

 ## Credit